Finance-Hub/FinanceHub/DataAPI/SGS/README.md

 series.

 ### Simple Example
-The series ID for the Seasonally Adjusted Real GDP Index is 22109.
+The series ID for the Seasonally Adjusted Real GDP Index of Brazil is 22109.

 ``` python
 from DataAPI import SGS